Getting started

 Import the TypeSpec HTTP module and the

-includes the routes from that file in the OpenAPI document generated by thecg compile
+routes.tspincludes the routes from that file in the OpenAPI document generated by thecg compilecommand. -

 Define the API service.

-/** API description here */@service(#{ title: "Quickstart API" })namespace Quickstart;This defines the API service with a title of “Quickstart API”.
+/** API description here */@service(#{ title: "Quickstart API" })@Versioning.useDependency(CommonGrants.Versions.v0_2)namespace Quickstart;This defines the API service with a title of “Quickstart API”.
 The

 Understanding tspconfig.yaml